 Finally, the Spinning Babies workshop came to Sydney last weekend, and what a timely and great workshop it was!
-As a chiropractor specialising in pregnancy care and being 20 weeks pregnant with my first baby myself, I was particularly interested in how positional changes of pregnant or labouring woman can impact the birthing experience and prevent undue stress and intervention.
+As a chiropractor with a special interest in pregnancy care and being 20 weeks pregnant with my first baby myself, I was particularly interested in how positional changes of pregnant or labouring woman can impact the birthing experience and prevent undue stress and intervention.

 The Spinning Babies Workshop, which was taught by Ginny Phang-Davey under Gail Tully from USA, was amazing.
 Surrounded by midwives, obstetricians & doulas, I was the only chiropractor in the room and loved sharing tips and ideas in this collaborative opportunity – everyone learning from each other and sharing what works and what doesn’t work in their fields.